 “You know what I mean.
 Clubfoot.
 Why do you let him pick on you?
 He’s a coward.
 Stand up to him just once and he’ll never bother you again.
 He could have killed you if you hadn’t stopped that catapult with your magic.”

 Magic.
-He was apprenticed to a master sorcerer and so of course everyone assumed he was also a practitioner.
-There was a difference, however, between a sorcerer's apprentice and one who was apprenticed to a sorcerer.
-Elsanar's work went well beyond just sorcery into the fields of theoretical mathematics, alchemy, and mechanics.
-Aaron had been enlisted to assist in studying these subjects.
-Early on, he'd tried explaining the distinction to folk who thought him some sort of pariah, for no one else could possibly qualify as the apprentice of a sorcerer as great as Master Elsanar.
-But Aaron's explanations had always been met with nothing more than nods and stares as they looked over the results of he and Master Elsanar's latest alchemical experiments, which they sometimes performed outside out of necessity.
-Aaron supposed the displays, which more often than not involved some sort of pyrotechnics, might be construed as magic to the layman, and so while he understood the distinction between mere apprentice and sorcerer's apprentice all too well, he stopped trying to explain it to others a long time ago.
-Even Shanna, who knew him better than anyone, still clung to the belief that he was on his way to someday becoming a powerful sorcerer in his own right.
+He was apprenticed to a master sorcerer and so, of course, everyone assumed he was also a practitioner.
+There was a difference, however, between a sorcerer’s apprentice and one who was apprenticed to a sorcerer.
+Elsanar’s work went well beyond sorcery and into the more practical fields of mathematics, alchemy, and mechanics.
+Aaron had been recruited to assist in projects centering around these subjects.
+Early on, he’d tried explaining the distinction to folk who thought him some sort of pariah, for no one else could possibly qualify as the apprentice of a sorcerer as great as Master Elsanar.
+But Aaron’s explanations had always been met with nothing more than nods and stares as they remembered the results of Aaron and his master’s latest alchemical experiments.
+Aaron supposed the displays, which often involved some sort of pyrotechnics, might be construed as magic to the layman, and so while he understood the distinction between apprentice and sorcerer’s apprentice all too well, he had stopped trying to explain it to others a long time ago.
+Even Shanna, who knew him better than anyone, still clung to the belief that he was on a path to someday becoming a powerful sorcerer in his own right.
 She had proved as stubborn as the others, so Aaron had let her believe what she wanted.
 Still, there was an explanation regarding what had happened with the catapult that was most definitely not a magical one.